zinpluto/alvaro/java_pset_1.md

 * **Parameter**: values that can be specified when creating an object or calling a method
 * **Return value**: specifies the data type that a method will return after it runs
 * **Inheritance**: allows one class to use functionality defined in another class

+Create a class called Gun.
+This class should have a method called "checkAccuracy" which on called upon says "Your accuracy sucks.
+You have to train harder.".

+Create another class called Revolver.
+The class should extend *from* Gun class.
+Create two instance variables: magSize and damage and initialize them to 6 and 80 respectively.
+Create a method called checkMag() which on called upon gives you the current magsize.
+Create a method shoot() which on called upon says "Bang Bang" and also reduces the magsize by 1.

+Now Create a main method inside the revolver class and create an instance object of Revolver class called alvaroMagnum inside of this main method.
+Call the method shoot() on the alvaroMagnum object three times.
+Then call the method checkmag() on alvaroMagnum.

+Now try to modify more and add more methods.
+You can also try creating more weapons like machine guns, submachine guns, assault rifles, snipers etc.